paulk-asert/groovy-data-science/subprojects/LanguageProcessing/README.md

 R. J. and was published in the J. BioChem. in 1951.

 It describes a method for
-measuring the amount of protein (even as small as 0.2 \gamma, were $\gamma$ is the specific weight) in solutions and has been cited over 300,000 times and can be found here: https://www.jbc.org/content/193/1/265.full.pdf.
+measuring the amount of protein (even as small as 0.2 γ, were γ is the specific weight) in solutions and has been cited over 300,000 times and can be found here: https://www.jbc.org/content/193/1/265.full.pdf.